Jayway007/Offense-and-Defense/Defense/Security-Operation/IPDRR/Detect/README.md

 ## Definition
  The Detect Function defines the appropriate activities to identify the occurrence of a cybersecurity event.
 The Detect Function enables timely discovery of cybersecurity events.

+ Core funtions include : implementing continuous monitoring cybersecurity events, ensuring anomalies are detected, understanding the potencial impact and verify the effectivenesss of ptotective measures.

 ## Thought
 - Key: 安全的核心：可信